bungeemonkee/TInjector/README.md

 * Fully strongly typed fluent configuration interface
 * No by-type bindings, bind to instances, factories, or factory functions only
 * No reflection in the core lib
+    * `typeof(T)` is allowed to get Type instances to be used as dictionary keys, but no properties or methods on Type instances may be called.
 * High concurrency (lock as little as possible)
 * Support heavy automation (automatic registration wherever reasonable)
     * In some cases this might conflict with not using reflection in the core lib.